azvpnapp/Azure-VPN-Client/README.md

 2. Enter your associated school or work email and click **Next**.
 3. Choose *Sign in with a certificate*.
 4. Tap **Continue** to confirm the selected certificate.
-5. The app will verify the certificate.
-Once approved, you'll be able to use the client and connect to your organization’s network